-Contrary to Trump’s belief that the balance of trade will improve with increased trade sanctions, America’s balance of trade has worsened.
+Contrary to Trump’s belief that the balance of trade will improve with increased trade sanctions, America’s balance of trade worsened during his term of office.
 Other countries are exporting more while America is exporting less.

 Reality suggests re-education of workers are what America needs; not trade-wars, and border walls.

 Trump’s ubiquitous tweets offer titillation and news coverage without providing solutions.
 Technology is displacing manufacturing which means job skills must be changed.
 Alberta, in detailing Trump’s rise, shows Trump is more show than go.

 In 2008, loss of homes from unscrupulous lenders hurt working Americans who could not fight back.
 They lost their jobs and could not pay their mortgages.
 Countrywide Financial became the face of lenders accused of misleading marketing to sell mortgages to people who could not afford them.